digital-botanical-gardens-initiative/dendron-dbgi/vault/Master-Works.Edouard-Brülhart.Database.Tables.Mobile_containers.md

 updated: 1719229134939
 created: 1718357875950
 ---
 Mobile_container table (*Figure 1*) permits to create and reserve labels for the mobile containers.
-These labels are created using the [[Master-Works.Edouard-Brülhart.Scripts.Python.label-creator]] software:
+These labels are created using the [[Master-Works.Edouard-Brülhart.Services.label-creator]] software:

 - container_id: Format container_8x3_xxxxxx, with 8x3 the number of columns and rows, with bigger value first.
 This information permits to check the filling status of the container.